-22 The current version of the DPM moved all the adverse action charges to DPM § 1605.
+19 The 2017 version of the DPM moved all the adverse action charges to DPM § 1605.
 Thus, the charge of neglect of duty can now be found in DPM § 1605.4(e), with its corresponding penalty found in DPM § 1607.2(e).

-In Charge No. 1 of the proposed adverse action, Agency alleged that Employee violated 16 DPM § 1603.3(f)(9) for "unreasonable failure to give assistance to the public."
-As the AJ noted, this cause of action does not have a corresponding provision in the newer version of the DPM.
-Further, we agree with the AJ's finding that there are substantive changes in the 2012 DPM with regard to the charges and penalties, such that an affected employee would be unable to determine which charges should have been levied had Agency utilized the appropriate version of the DPM.
+DPM.
+Further, we agree with the AJ's finding that there were substantive changes made to the 2012 DPM with regard to the charges and penalties, such that an affected employee would be unable to determine which charges should have been levied had Agency utilized the 2017 version of the DPM.
 In support of her conclusion, the AJ cites to the holdings in George v.
 D.C.
 Office of the Attorney General, OEA Matter No. 1601-0050-16, Opinion and Order (July 16, 2019); Office of the District of Columbia Controller v.
 Frost, 638 A.2d 657, 662 (D.C.
 1994); Johnston v.
 Government Printing Office, 5 M.S.P.R.
 354, 357 (1981); and Sefton v.
 D.C.
-Fire and Emergency Services, OEA Matter No. 1601-0109-13 (August 18, 2014), in which it was held that an employee must be aware of the charges for which they are penalized in order to appropriately address those charges.
-Further, she noted that Agency did not provide a breakdown of the proposed penalty of with respect to each cause of action as encapsulated in Charge No. 1.
-Accordingly, the AJ deemed it improper to 'guess' or 'estimate' what the appropriate charge and penalty would have been had Agency used the appropriate DPM version.
+Fire and Emergency Services, OEA Matter No. 1601-0109-13 (August 18, 2014), in which it was held that an employee must be aware of the charges for which they are penalized in order to appropriately address or appeal those charges.
+Further, she noted that Agency did not provide a breakdown of the penalty of proposed suspension hours with respect to each cause of action as encapsulated in Charge No. 1.
+Accordingly, the AJ deemed it improper to 'guess' or 'estimate' what the appropriate charge and suspension penalty would have been had Agency used the appropriate DPM version.
 This Board believes that the AJ provided a thorough assessment of this issue and finds that her conclusions are supported by substantial evidence.